jkatem/sniff_and_play/notes.md

 - Todo:
     1. Build controllers, models, routes
-    2. Make sure models are connected
+    2. Make sure models are connected and all associations are correct 7/19/20:
+    3. Build my welcome, login, signup page
+    4. After I have my sign up page, I want to take user to page to create dog profile
+    5. After user log in, want user to see dog's profile page